Qualytics/userguide/docs/add-datastores/amazon-s3.md

 ![use-existing-datastore](../assets/datastores/amazon-s3/use-existing-datastore-dark.png#only-dark)

 !!! note
-    If you are using existing credentials, you can only edit the details such as Root Path, Teams and Catalog.
+    If you are using existing credentials, you can only edit the details such as Root Path, Teams and initiate Cataloging.

 **Step 2**: Click on the **Test Connection** button to check and verify the source data connection.
 If connection details are verified, a success message will be displayed.